richgel999/sserangecoding/README.md

 ## Compiling

-Use [cmake](https://cmake.org/) under Linux or under Windows with Visual Studio 2019 or 2022:
+Use [cmake](https://cmake.org/) under Linux or Windows with Visual Studio 2019 or 2022:

 `cmake .`
 `make`